matthewjdenny/GERGM/README.md

 **PLEASE REPORT ANY BUGS OR ERRORS TO <mdenny@psu.edu>**.

-Please note that the correlation network estimation functionality in this package is protected from unlicensed commercial use under a provisional pattent.
-Please contact <mdenny@psu.edu> for more information if your company is interested in commercial applications of this functionality.

 ## News

 **[09/17/16]** A major update to the package has been pushed to the public GERGM repo and will shortly be up on CRAN.
 Here are some highlights: